walidboughdiri/mf-maestro/README.md

 <a name="chapter-front-guidelines"></a>
 ## Our micro-frontends guidelines

+- Your micro-frontend "api" is its list of in/out messages.
+Never listen to a direct message of another service.
+You would create dependencies.

 - Never share data between micro-frontends

-A micro-frontend only gets its data from its backend.
+A micro-frontend only gets its data from its backend (and if you are still using http calls to share data between you backend services, you should really think to switch to event sourcing).
 The only data you can passed are the one you can find in url (id, query params....).

 - A micro-frontend must always have a "loading" or "waiting" state since, sometimes, the data you need to load might not be in your microservice yet.